San Francisco, Agusan del Sur: Economy

 San Francisco is the "Commercial Capital of Agusan del Sur", serving as the primary commercial and service center in the province of Agusan del Sur.
 Situated within the crossroad leading to other production centers in the region, San Francisco serves as the primary distribution point of goods and people for the province.
-The presence of malls, hotels, health institutions, inland resorts, colleges, private/public national, provincial and local offices, restaurants, banks, communication and transportation facilities makes San Francisco the training convention center of the province and a favored place for tourists to stay.
-Mount Magdiwata also adds boost in its tourism sector.
+The presence of malls, hotels, restaurants, communication and transportation facilities makes San Francisco the training convention center of the province and a favored place for tourists to stay with Mount Magdiwata boosting its tourism sector.

 Transportation

-San Francisco have a bus terminal named, San Francisco Transport Terminal.
+San Francisco has a bus terminal named San Francisco Transport Terminal.
 All major buses including Bachelor Express, Davao Metro Shuttle and GO Mindanao bound for Davao, Butuan, Surigao, Tandag and Mangagoy.
 Philtranco also serve San Francisco, to and from Pasay.

 San Francisco also have another public transportation called jeepney and multicab, their destination is Prosperidad, Rosario, Talacogon and Barobo.

-Public Utility Van or PUV also served San Francisco, bound for Davao, Butuan, Tandag, Mangagoy and Tagum.
+Public Utility Van (PUV) also served San Francisco, bound for Davao, Butuan, Tandag, Mangagoy and Tagum.